2023 Solar Incentives Guide for Sandusky, OH - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Sandusky solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit applies to you, talk to your local Sandusky solar installers.

 State & Local Solar Incentives